checkly/docs.checklyhq.com/site/content/docs/dashboards/_index.md

 ## Adding checks to your dashboard

 By default, if no check is specified, all checks in the account will be shown in the dashboard.
-If instead you want to show show specific checks, this is how it's accomplished:
+If instead you want to show specific checks, this is how it's accomplished:

 1. First add tags to one or more checks you would like to show.
 This is done by editing the check(s).

 ![Tags](/docs/images/dashboards/tags.png)

-You'll need to press Enter to save the tag before you save your updated check!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You'll need to press Enter to save the tag before you save your updated check!

 2. Then, edit the dashboard to include the tag:

 ![Filter by tags](/docs/images/dashboards/filter_by_tag.png)

-Also in this step, remember to hit Enter to save the tag before you hit "Save settings".
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also in this step, remember to hit Enter to save the tag before you hit "Save settings".